portellam/auto-xorg/README.md

         01:00.0 VGA compatible controller: ...
         Kernel driver in use: vfio-pci
 * Appends to Xorg file ('/etc/X11/xorg.conf.d/10-Xorg-vfio-pci.conf').
-* Optionally, restart active display manager (you may modify 'Auto-Xorg.service' to do this automatically.
-However, service executes at boot before Xorg).
+* Optionally, restart active display manager (you may modify 'Auto-Xorg.service' to do this automatically).

         sudo bash Auto-Xorg.sh dm